2TallTyler/improved_town_industries/README.md

   - Like town buildings, industries produce passengers without checking if passengers were delivered to them
   - Tying industry passenger creation to delivered passengers isn't possible because imperfect station ratings and symmetric Cargodist would produce a negative feedback loop, eliminating all demand for passenger traffic to industries

-### Towns generate recyclables
+### Towns generate Waste
 **(requires Improved Town Layouts)**
-- Recyclables are produced by houses and accepted by a variety of industries.
-  - Markets, stadiums, and tall buildings are all big producers and might justify their own stations with a dedicated truck or two, while low-density suburbs can get away with a multiple-stop pickup route.
+- Improved Town Layouts houses produce Waste, which can be transported to the Power Plant (from 1882) for incineration or to the Recycling Center (from 1945) for conversion to Recycled Materials.
+Houses do not produce Waste before 1882.
-- Recyclables are accepted at:
+- Recycled Materials are accepted at:
-  - *Steel Mill (scrap metal)
+  - Steel Mill (scrap metal)
-  - *Paper Mill (paper and cardboard)
+  - Paper Mill (paper and cardboard)
-  - *Factory (plastics)
+  - Factory (plastics)
-  - *Farm (organic waste/compost)
+  - Farm (organic waste/compost)
-  - Power Plant (waste to energy incineration)

-  *These industries turn recyclables into their usual production (Steel, Goods, or Food), at a 1:1 rate, giving you more secondary products to transport
+- These industries turn Recycled Materials into their usual production (Steel, Goods, or Food), at a 1:1 rate, giving you more secondary products to transport

 ### Industries are invented at realistic dates in history